 Badshah Broking is not registered with the Securities and Exchange Board of India (SEBI) as a broker, Research Analyst (RA), or Investment Advisor (IA).

-This means it is not authorized to provide any form of stock trading, investment advisory, or financial recommendation services in India.
+This means it is not authorised to provide any form of stock trading, investment advisory, or financial recommendation services in India.

-Under Indian securities law, SEBI registration is mandatory for any individual or organization that:
+Under Indian securities law, SEBI registration is mandatory for any individual or organisation that:

 - Offers stock market tips, buy/sell recommendations, or investment advice,